 Example for the enemy: Mutant2

-Depending on your protagonist and the enemy, the level could be anything from a tight and enclosed space, such as hospital, to a more open world settings such as a city streets or a dark forest.
+Depending on your protagonist and the enemy, the level could be anything from a tightly enclosed space (ex. hospital) to a more open-world setting (ex. city streets or dark forest).

-Just make sure the player have just enough space to be able flee from the enemy if needed, or the other way around, to have no way out but to fight the enemy.
+Make sure the player has enough space to be able to flee from the enemy or to have no choice but to fight.

-Picking the right level style have a big impact on the player immersion.
+Picking the right level style has a big impact on player immersion.

 Example for the game level: Hospital Horror Pack

-Unity itself offers a complete courses that will help you learn game development from A to Z.
+Unity offers a complete course that will help you learn game dev from A to Z.